-SWIC provides specific consumer, textbook and gainful employment information to current and prospective students through this website and printed materials.
+SWIC provides specific consumer and textbook information to current and prospective students through this website and printed materials.

 For student and academic information, refer to swic.edu/catalog or visit the Academic Advising Department at any SWIC campus for a copy of the catalog.

 To view the Student Handbook, refer to the Student Handbook page.

 For textbook information, go to swic.edu/bookstore or visit the Barnes & Noble bookstores at the Belleville or Sam Wolf Granite City campuses.

 SWIC Facts > >